 HISWAY plans to pour the first few hundred metres of concrete path before Christmas.

 Expected completion of the current section from mid to end of February, weather permitting.
-The delayed start in November was mainly due to the council doing roadwork in the same area.
+The delayed start in November was primarily due to the council’s roadwork in the area.

 Submissions for the next section to Kioloa closed on the 5th of December.
 The council had six tenders.

-The relevant council supervisors will be evaluated by the 16th of December, looking at the tenders and then recommending by the 20th of December.
-It then goes to the CEO’s office to be signed off, likely by mid to late January 25.
+The relevant council supervisors will evaluate the tenders by the 16th of December and recommend by the 20th of December.
+It then goes to the CEO’s office for approval, likely by mid to late January 25.

 Background.